microsoft/BotFramework-WebChat/README.md

 ## Direct Line Speech support in Web Chat 4.7.0

-Starting from Web Chat 4.7.0, Direct Line Speech is supported and preferred way to provide an integrated speech functionality in Web Chat.
+Starting from Web Chat 4.7.0, Direct Line Speech is supported, and it is the preferred way to provide an integrated speech functionality in Web Chat.
 We are working on [closing feature gaps](https://github.com/microsoft/BotFramework-WebChat/labels/Direct%20Line%20Speech) between Direct Line Speech and Web Speech API (includes Cognitive Services and browser-provided speech functionality).

 ## Upgrading to 4.6.0